-- Partnering with justice, social, and other sectoral partners at the national level to coordinate development of community-based prevention programming for youth. - Cooperative approaches with physicians and pharmacists to support appropriate prescribing at the community level. - Set NIHB coverage limitations for clients identified with PDA problems. - Expansion of NIHB Prescription Drug Monitoring for clients at risk.
+- Partnering with justice, social, and other sectoral partners at the national level to coordinate development of community-based prevention programming for youth. - Cooperative approaches with physicians and pharmacists to support appropriate prescribing at the community level. - Set NIHB coverage limitations for clients identified with prescription drug misuse problems. - Expansion of NIHB Prescription Drug Monitoring for clients at risk.